Community Development Glossary: A Guide by CDA

 Community Land Trusts

 Nonprofit, community-based organizations designed to ensure community stewardship of land.
-Community land trusts can be used for many types of development (including commercial and retail) but are primarily used to ensure long-term housing affordability.
+Primarily used to ensure long-term housing affordability but can also be applied to commercial development.

 Congregate vs. Non-Congregate Shelter